 - Eating or drinking too little.
 It’s all too easy to neglect your own needs while you’re giving all your attention to your newborn baby.
 But if you don’t nourish yourself then you might not produce enough milk.
 Breastfeeding burns an extra 500 calories each day.
 Fluids are important too.
 So make sure you eat well and stay hydrated.

 - Low thyroid.
 If you feel your baby isn’t getting enough milk it may be worth getting your thyroid checked.
-A low thyroid function can mean that you are not producing enough breast milk and baby isn’t getting enough food.
+A low thyroid function can mean that you are not producing enough breast milk and baby isn’t getting enough nourishment.

 How often should I breastfeed my baby?